European countries aim to turn North Sea into green power engine

 By Kate Abnett

-BRUSSELS, April 24 (Reuters) - Leaders from European countries surrounding the North Sea are set to pledge to expand renewable generation in the region to strengthen energy security, at a summit in Ostend, Belgium, on Monday.
+OSTEND, Belgium, April 24 (Reuters) - Leaders from European countries surrounding the North Sea pledged on Monday to rapidly scale up offshore wind power generation in the region to strengthen energy security, at a summit in Ostend, Belgium.

-Seven European Union countries, including France, Germany and the Netherlands, alongside non-EU countries Norway and the United Kingdom, will commit to build wind farms rapidly, develop "energy islands" - or connected renewable generation sites at sea - and work on carbon capture and renewable hydrogen projects in the region.
+Leaders from seven European Union countries, including France, Germany and the Netherlands, alongside non-EU countries Norway and Britain pledged to speed up their buildout of wind farms, develop "energy islands" - or connected renewable generation sites at sea - and work on carbon capture and renewable hydrogen projects in the region.

 The aim is to curb reliance on Russian gas, and reduce use of CO2-emitting fossil fuels, which remain dominant.
 Norway last year became Europe's biggest gas supplier, after Russia cut deliveries to Europe following its invasion of Ukraine.

+"Because of Russia's brutal war on Ukraine, it has made it absolutely clear that we need to produce more energy ourselves," said Danish Prime Minister Mette Frederiksen, who added that the massive expansion of renewable energy was crucial to fight climate change.

-A draft of the leaders' summit declaration, seen by Reuters, said the nine countries aimed for a combined 120 gigawatts (GW) of North Sea offshore wind capacity by 2030, and 300GW by 2050, more than quadrupling the current 25GW.
+In a joint statement, the countries' leaders said they would aim for a combined 120 gigawatts (GW) of offshore wind capacity by 2030 in the North Sea and northern seas including the Irish sea, and 300GW by 2050.

-Belgium, Denmark, Ireland and Luxembourg are also set to sign the pledge, while clusters of countries will announce projects to spur the green energy push, which will require bigger investments than countries and companies have planned.
+That would more than quadruple the countries' 25GW of existing North Sea wind capacity.
+Belgium, Denmark and Ireland plus Luxembourg, which does not have a coast, also signed the pledge.

+The United Kingdom signed the declaration but Prime Minister Rishi Sunak did not attend the summit.

-European companies, however, including Orsted and Equinor, said on Monday their sector was too small to support the infrastructure expansion, and increased policy support and funding would be needed to deliver the targets.
+European companies, however, including Orsted and Equinor, warned that their sector is currently too small to support the infrastructure expansion, and increased policy support and funding would be needed to deliver the targets.

+French President Emmanuel Macron said the buildout of offshore wind must be driven by European manufacturers, to avoid the expansion of renewable energy creating new dependencies on foreign imports.

+"This is a very important opportunity in terms of sovereignty and resilience," Macron told a news conference.

-Final investment decisions in European offshore wind farms hit a ten-year low in 2022 as developers faced record-high inflation, soaring interest rates and volatile energy markets.
+Final investment decisions in European offshore wind farms hit a 10-year low in 2022 as developers faced record-high inflation, soaring interest rates and volatile energy markets.

 Investment has recovered since, but in future years, European spending required for wind generation is likely to be below target, Wood Mackenzie analysts told Reuters, which would raise the risk of increased reliance on imported parts from China and elsewhere.